Psychology

 PSYCH 230: Research Methods in Psychology

 This course prepares students with tools for understanding how research studies in psychology are conceptualized, designed, and ethically conducted, and how data is analyzed, interpreted, and disseminated.
 Students apply this understanding in independent and small group research projects.
 In the process, students develop critical reading, thinking, and scientific writing skills.
 Students attend lectures plus one two-hour laboratory per week.
 Offered each semester.
-Also counts toward environmental studies major and statistics and data science and public health studies concentrations.

 Prerequisites: PSYCH 125, and STAT 110 or SDS 172 or ECON 260.